 Barriers to rational use

-|WHO guidelines on use of medically important antimicrobials in food-producing animals||WHO recommendations on antibiotic use in animals, and evidence base: Urges farmers and the food industry to stop using antibiotics routinely to promote growth and prevent disease in healthy animals.|
+|WHO guidelines on use of medically important antimicrobials in food-producing animals||Recommendations from WHO on antibiotic use in animals: Discusses current evidence base and urges farmers and the food industry to stop using antibiotics routinely to promote growth and prevent disease in healthy animals.|

-|Drivers, Dynamics and Epidemiology of Antimicrobial Resistance in Animal Production||This report explains and discusses the development and spread of AMR and its relations with food production.|
+|Drivers, Dynamics and Epidemiology of Antimicrobial Resistance in Animal Production (PDF 1,5MB)||Report that explains and discusses the development and spread of antimicrobial resistance and its relations with food production.|

-|Antimicrobial Use in Livestock in Low-Income Countries||A policy brief discussing antimicrobial use and resistance in livestock in low-income countries.|
+|Antimicrobial Use in Livestock in Low-Income Countries||Policy brief discussing antimicrobial use and resistance in livestock in low-income countries.|

-|Antibiotic resistance: mitigation opportunities in livestock sector development||An opinion paper on rational use of antibiotics and the importance of good animal husbandry to counteract AMR.|
+|Antibiotic resistance: mitigation opportunities in livestock sector development||Opinion paper on rational use of antibiotics and the importance of good animal husbandry to counteract antibiotic resistance.|

 |Addressing Antimicrobial Resistance: An Overview of Priority Actions to Prevent Suboptimal Antimicrobial Use in Food-Animal Production||Review that provides an overview of factors influencing farmers’ decision making and proposes priority actions against misuse of antibiotics.|